 In fact, as a Declarative Theoretical Physicist, I strive to allow the art of achieving the what in my predictions to dictate the stories of the how.
 Towards this end I study and looks for new structures in the scattering amplitudes of relativistic quantum field theories.

 I joined the faculty of Northwestern University in 2018.
 I also currently maintain an associate position at IPhT as an awardee of the 2014 call for European Research Commission Starting Grants.
 I’ve been a Member of the Institute for Advanced Study in Princeton,NJ and held a postdoctoral position at the Stanford Institute for Theoretical Physics.
 I received my doctorate at UCLA in 2010, after earning my undergraduate degree from Caltech in 2005.

 Before graduating from Caltech, I worked as a programmer at Jobtrak Corporation, then as a software and research engineer/scientist at Goto.com/Overture.com where I was responsible for data insight, search serving optimization, winning two patents, and helping begin Overture Research Labs (eventually Yahoo!
 Labs).

 Having been one of the unfortunately few beneficiaries of successfully transitioning from industry into research-driven academia, I’ve developed some opinions.
-For the most part, theoretical Physics and industry are separated by a semi-permeable membrane flowing the other way.
+For the most part, theoretical physics and industry are separated by a semi-permeable membrane flowing from academia to business.
 I strongly feel it is in the best interests of both for there to be much more bi-directional cross-over.
 Indeed if you are not in academia, but you have interest in contributing to fundamental research, please feel free to drop me a line.

 I currently live with Liz and our four children in a momentum eigenstate.